 *Accepting the position includes a weekend-long training.
 If you are unable to commit to the FULL training, you will not be eligible for the position.

-· Be enrolled as a full-time or part-time student at UM–Flint for Winter and Fall 2018.
+- Be enrolled as a full-time or part-time student at UM–Flint for Fall 2018.

 By submitting this job application I understand that I am waiving my privacy rights as outlined in the Family Educational Rights & Privacy Act (FERPA) and allowing staff within the Women’s Educational Center to view my transcript to confirm my academic eligibility for this position.
 Furthermore, by submitting this job application I understand I am authorizing the Office of the Dean of Students to release my student conduct history to confirm my conduct eligibility for this position.
 I understand this waiver remains in effect while this specific employment application remains active.